 - Disagreement about the property lines

-- Disputes about whether or not the seller had a proper right to sell the property to you
+- Disputes about whether the seller had a proper right to sell the property to you

 - Discovery of undisclosed liens or lawsuits against the property

-Clark’s brother worked as a lawyer in real estate title issues for many years and would often tell him about problems regarding disputes about proper ownership and what rights the owner has.
+Clark’s brother worked as a lawyer in real estate title issues for many years and often told him about problems with disputes over proper ownership and owners’ rights.

 “There was a title case a few years ago in which residents of an entire community almost lost their homes.
 A woman claimed she was part owner of a tract of land that later was divided to form a subdivision.
 She sued the homeowners in the community for a partial share of the land,” Clark says.